cj0x39e/retrying-dynamic-import/README.md

 #### Options for the "vite-plugin-retrying-dynamic-import".

-There are currently no options.
+No options.

 ### About Vite "build.modulePreload" option

-If the code of dynamic import is similar below:
+If the code  is similar below:

 ```js
 // main.js